ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 ![A Raspberry Pi Zero W, USB pHAT and RTL-SDR dongle](/blog/2023/plane-sailing-portable-bits.jpg){: .center}

-A simple perspex "case" and some PCB spacers makes the build rigid, though far short of rugged, and an SMA telescopic whip antenna (purchased [with the RTL-SDR from Technofix](https://shop.technofix.uk/sdr/usb-rtl-sdr-sticks/super-stable-1ppm-tcxo-r820t2-tuner-rtl2832u-rtl-sdr-com-usb-stick-version-3)) completes the hardware.
+A simple perspex "case" and some PCB spacers makes the build rigid, though far short of rugged, then an SD card and an SMA telescopic whip antenna (purchased [with the RTL-SDR from Technofix](https://shop.technofix.uk/sdr/usb-rtl-sdr-sticks/super-stable-1ppm-tcxo-r820t2-tuner-rtl2832u-rtl-sdr-com-usb-stick-version-3)) completes the hardware.

 ## Build